-Vocal Music II is a continuation of the concepts of vocal performance, ear-training, and music theory of Vocal Music I, but with increased emphasis on the mastery of core performance skills and music literacy.
-Students are evaluated on rehearsal participation, written assignments, individual singing assessments, and concert performance.
-Students will participate in two major concerts each year, in addition to other events for the school and community.
+Vocal Music II is a full-credit, daily course open to all students in grades 9-12.
+Like Vocal Music I, students study foundational techniques of vocal performance and musicianship, but with increased emphasis on the mastery of core performance skills and music literacy.
+Attention will be given to both solo and group singing in a variety of musical styles, including but not limited to standard choral repertoire, sacred music, musical theatre, pop, and a capella.
+Students are evaluated on classroom participation, singing assessments, and concert performance.
+Students will participate in two major concerts each year, one at Christmas and one in the Spring.
 This meets the fine arts requirement.